xraypy/xraylarch/doc/plotting/index.rst

    discrete values as a function of time, left-to-right, and want to show a transition to a new value as a sudden step, you want 'steps-post'.

- Again, most of these values can be configured interactively from the  plot window.
+ Again, most of these values can be configured interactively from the Plot configuration window.

 .. method:: scatterplot(x, y, **kws)